 Check out our what's new page for the latest features in each PGX release.

 In a Java (or Scala or Groovy or other JVM language) application:The entire runtime, PGX or the PGX client (talking to a remote PGX server) can be used as a library embedded in a Java application.

 Interactively from the shell: The user can also make use of PGX, as if it is a separate application, by using the PGX shell.
 Once the user starts up the PGX shell, they can load graphs, invoke algorithms, and browse/export results in a very simple manner using the shell.

 Remote usage: For both use cases above, you can either use PGX locally or remotely.
 In the remote case you need to start PGX on a webserver and provide the client with a hostname and port to connect to.
 If you use PGX locally, it will simply spin up a local PGX instance on which you can work without any HTTP overhead.

-We have set up an OTN Community for the purpose of gathering feedback and to provide a space for users of PGX to communicate.
+There is an OTN Community forum for the purpose of gathering feedback and to provide a space for users of PGX to communicate.
 We encourage you to discuss issues and use cases related to PGX there.
 We especially welcome suggestions for improvement and interesting features you would like us to add in future releases.
 This community is also a great place to discuss novel graph algorithms with fellow PGX users and developers.